 Yet with minds full of ideas, (home)bodies that don’t like to sit still, and a passion for being outside, we consequently have poured most of our free time, energy, love, and very modest disposable income in to transforming all of our outdoor spaces, little by little, from lifeless “yards” into flourishing and purposeful edible and medicinal gardens…

-…a food forest, I like to call it.
+…an urban food forest, I like to call it.

 We dream, sweat, collaborate, compromise, relax, laugh, and love here.
 Most times, there is no where we’d rather be.
 In essence, we have created our own paradise, and it’s a paradise for local wildlife too!
 In 2018, our property became an official Monarch Waystation as well as a Certified Wildlife Habitat.
 You can find a full video of the property to follow.

 Located just about halfway between San Francisco and Los Angeles, we reside in a small beach town in San Luis Obispo County on the Central Coast of California.
 Known as “SLO Cal”, not SoCal.
 There is big difference between here and there!
 This area is fairly rural, with a handful of modest-sized towns surrounded by vineyards, beaches, farmland, and open rolling hills.